lbzhello/andy/README.md

   ```

 * Symbol
-  All characters except delimiter can be use as symbol. e.g.
+  All characters except delimiter can be use as symbol
   ```
   var, num, str+, a-b ...
   ```